 The 2014 Shawn Levy directorial encapsulates the fragile relationships of the Altman family.
 If you were submerged in the relatable banter and outbursts in the lives of the members of the Altman family, you might wonder if there’s any truth to the story.
 If you resonate with that thought, here’s everything you must know!

-Is This Is Where I Leave You a True Story?
+This Is Where I Leave You is Based on Jonathan Tropper’s Novel

 No, ‘This Is Where I Leave You’ is not based on a true story.
 The movie is inspired by the eponymous novel by Jonathan Tropper, who also wrote the screenplay.
 The story unfolds at a religious ceremony in Judaism, i.e., “sitting shiva,” which is a period of mourning where the deceased person’s loved ones heal emotionally and spiritually.
 In the movie, the family sits “shiva” for a week, and the whole drama occurs in this time frame.